Clerking team

 Education

-Christian initially studied History, achieving a BA (Hons), and then went on to obtain a Postgraduate Diploma in Law, LL.M (Distinction), Bar Vocational Course.
+Christian initially studied History, achieving a BA (Hons), and then went on to obtain a Postgraduate Diploma in Law, LL.M (Distinction) in Constitutional and Administrative Law, and then the Bar Vocational Course.

 He was awarded the Shakespeare Memorial Scholarship by Grays Inn, and the Lord Williams of Mostyn Advocacy Award by Cardiff University.